 U.S. citizens’ married children -- even if under age 21 -- are not considered “immediate relatives,” and are also processed as family-based preference category applicants.
 However, if the child’s marriage is terminated before he or she turns 21, you can convert the visa petition to immediate relative by notifying USCIS.
 These situations are rare, but not unheard of.

 For example, let’s say you have a daughter who is 18, but she is married.
-If you file Form I-130 now, the visa petition is placed in the “F3” family-based preference category, and as of early 2013, you can expect a wait of ten years or more for a visa to become available.
+If you file Form I-130 now, the visa petition is placed in the “F3” family-based preference category, and as of early 2014, you can expect a wait of ten to 20 years for a visa to become available.
 Two years pass and your daughter is now 20, but she has divorced and has an official divorce decree.
 You can take advantage of the “aging out” protections of the CSPA by notifying USCIS that she can now be considered an immediate relative.
 This is also true if your daughter’s husband dies before she reaches age 21.

 Unfortunately, there are can be no derivative beneficiaries for immediate relative petitions, so if your daughter has her own child that she would like to bring to the U.S., that child cannot be included if you convert her petition.